alpas/alpasdev/src/main/resources/docs/configuration.md

 > /info/ <span>When you initialize your app using `alpas init` command, an `.env` file with some defaults is automatically created for you.</span>

-It is very important that you don't commit this `.env` file in the app's source control for mainly two reason — first, this file could contain some secret API keys that you don't want to accidentally make available for everyone.
+It is very important that you don't commit this `.env` file in the app's source control for mainly two reasons—first, this file could contain some secret API keys that you don't want to accidentally make available for everyone.
 Secondly, different developers on your team might want to use different environment configurations.
 This is true for different servers as well.

 When you need to share some configurations with your team, the convention is to use `.env.example` file that usually contains the same keys but with different placeholder values.